trivalleycoders-org/events-client/README.md

 # Roadmap
 At this point, early September 2018, we are a few weeks from out first beta release.
 There is no official roadmap yet but you can browse our backlog and icebox issues to see what we are thinking about.
+Beta
+- Demo/beta app live: Sep 26, 2018
+- Final design from designer: Sep 25, 2018
+- Implementing the design: Sep 25 - Oct 10, 2018
+- Code freeze for beta Oct 10, 2018

 # Contributing
 We would love to have contributers.
 At this point, early September 2018, we are a few weeks from out first beta release.
-We are working on styling, tweaking UI and mopping up bugs.
+We are implementing a new design and mopping up bugs.

-We like helping people learn so you know JS & CSS let's chat.
+We enjoy helping contributors.
+If you know JS, CSS & some amount of React, Express or MongoDB contact by opening an issue marked Question.

 What do we need right now?

-- We aren't designers.
-If you are a designer who also writes CSS and wants to learn to style a React app, we are happy to teach you in exchange for your making our app look good.
+- Implementing our new design using Material UI

-- Our server-side test coverage is good but our client-side coverage has fallen behind.
+- Writing tests: Our server-side test coverage is good but needs some updates.
+Our client-side coverage is not where it should be.
+There are lots of test to write.
 If you would like a place to learn and/or practice writing test please let us know.

-- Help implementing design (i.e., css and JSX as needed)
+- Help implementing design (i.e., CSS and JSX as needed)

 - Bug fixing